ryantownsend/satellite-webhooks/docs/api.md

 The HTTP interface for this application is a [JSONAPI](http://jsonapi.org/)-compliant RESTful API.
-You should use a compliant client, such as [jsonapi-resources](https://github.com/cerebris/jsonapi-resources) to make integration as simple as possible.
+You should use a compliant client, such as [json_api_client](https://github.com/chingor13/json_api_client) to make integration as simple as possible.

-Currently, only a single resource exists: webhooks.
+Currently, there is no security and only a single resource exists: webhooks.

 ### Webhooks